cnosdb/docs/docs/en/latest/README.md

 ## Manage

-This chapter describes the management and monitoring of CnosDB standalone edition and cluster edition。
+This chapter describes the management and monitoring of CnosDB standalone edition and cluster edition.

 - [Manage](./manage)
     - [Node Migration](./manage/migration.md)